 Your biography is a good place to place keywords that are relevant to your business.
 Treat it like a meta description.
 An informative explanation of your business, straight to the point and giving visitors the information that they’re searching for.

 Make sure to include a trackable link back to your website, as well as your location and address.
-With a business account, especially on Facebook, there’s a lot more information you can provide.
+With a business account, this is important, especially on Facebook.
+This is because there’s a lot more information you can provide.
 Adding things like business hours, frequently asked questions, and a call-to-action button will all improve the user experience on your pages.

 Make sure you have professional, consistent branding across your pages.
 This will help improve your online presence, as people will be able to instantly recognise you on individual social media channels.